 - To handle your case with sensitivity.
 Our Divorce Solicitors and legal specialists are experts in divorce and have specialist training to ensure they can help you through the challenges you are facing.

 - Fair Pricing.
 Our agreed upfront price means you know how much your legal work will cost.

-Call our Co-operative Divorce Solicitors on 0333 331 5693 or contact us online and we will help you.
+Call our Co-operative Divorce Solicitors on 03306069626 or contact us online and we will call you.

 The family law team at Co-op Legal Services includes specialist Family Solicitors, Divorce Solicitors and Children Law Solicitors with Resolution Accreditation and Resolution accredited experts in child abduction, co-habitation, domestic abuse, property disputes, high net worth money matters and financial advocacy.

 Co-op Legal Services has over 600 staff working in different businesses with offices in Manchester, Bristol, Stratford-upon-Avon, Sheffield and London.